stonepros/stone/doc/stonefs/mantle.rst

 Mantle with `vstart.sh`
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. Start Ceph and tune the logging so we can see migrations happen:
+1. Start Stone and tune the logging so we can see migrations happen:

 ::